GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 (For file/symbol naming specifics, see
 [2.5 Application Template File & Symbol Naming](#25-application-template-file--symbol-naming).)

+- Treat `Projects/Template` as the canonical seed for every new application;
+  never create a new project by copying another numbered example.
+A policy, structure, service, CMake default, or documentation change intended for all current and future projects must be implemented and verified in the Template first, then propagated to existing projects.
+Project-specific behavior stays in its owning project and does not flow back into the Template.
 - Every application Template header that declares an externally linked function or object must wrap those declarations in an `extern "C"` guard for C++ consumers.
 Macro-only configuration headers don't need this.